Want to Live Abroad? This Moving Checklist Will Show You How to Make it Happen!

 Learning the language of the country you’re relocated to might just be one of the highlights on your moving abroad checklist.
 Before arriving in your new home, it’s a good idea to at least be familiar with the local language spoken.
 Aside from being a sign of respect, you’ll feel a little bit more grounded if you’re able to understand what other people are saying.

 There are tons of options for learning a new language.
 You can use an app, check out a YouTube channel, take part in a language exchange program, or even arrange private lessons.
 Also research if there are local language schools in your future hometown.
 If they have an online course, start there.
-Then, once you’re settled, you can continue your classes in person.
+Then, once you’re settled, you can continue your classes in person and try out all of our other language learning tips.

 12. Join Expat Groups

 Along with SHR, there’s pretty much a group for everyone.
 Surf through Facebook and you’ll find expat communities based on location, gender, ethnicity, hobbies, and much more.
-This informative post with great tips of meeting like-minded people: Making Friends Abroad: Finding Your Tribe After 30 has other ideas of how to connect with peeps like you!
+We’ve got tips for how to making friends abroad and meet like-minded people.

 If you’re still not sure where to get started, I’m Outta Here!
 An American’s Ultimate Visa Guide to Living in Europe is your go to source for preparing to move abroad.
 If you’re looking for more individualized support, you can also arrange a consultation with Cepee Tabibian, She Hit Refresh’s founder.